2 Exceptional Executive Resume Examples (with Writing Guide!)

 What makes these executive resume examples great?

-We get it – you have a lot of experience, and the job requires a lot of responsibilities.
+We get it – you have a lot of experience, and the job has a lot of responsibilities.

-However, you should never have large descriptions on your resume longer than a few lines.
+However, you should never have descriptions on your resume that are longer than a few lines.

 While aspiring CRO Christopher was on the right track with separating his experiences into paragraphs and bullets, his phrasing was too wordy and buried his great content under unreadable mountains of text.